cs2470-HAMK/Camo-transfer/README.md

 # Camo-transfer
-This repo contains the framework for a GANs model that transforms images of scenes to a camouflage pattern that would blend well into the environment
+## dir: research
+This directory contains papers that we used to concpetualize this project and understand the structure needed to build this model.